 Mind and body formats of exercise like Pilates and Yoga help those who are suffering from neurological diseases.
 These types of exercise challenge participants to think while they are physically moving, improving cognitive function along with body awareness and simple brain exercises all at the same time.

-Joseph Pilates, the founder of Pilates practiced well into his 80s with a body that had the fitness and health of someone half his age.
+Joseph Pilates, the founder of Pilates, practiced well into his 80s with a body that had the fitness and health of someone half his age.
 The exercises promote controlled breathing with movement, this helps with stamina, strength, coordination, as well as flexibility while rejuvenating the body as a whole.

-Incorporating chair yoga or a Pilates class into weekly activities has become normal in independent and assisted living homes.
+Incorporating chair yoga and a Pilates class into weekly activities has become normal in independent and assisted living homes.
 For those with good mobility in Pilates, Pilates reformers, and/or Pilates towers are all safe pieces of exercise equipment that use springs as resistance to core exercises.